 2. Crack the Skye (2009)

 If any album represents Peak Mastodon in terms of musical and lyrical complexity, it’s Crack The Skye.
-A metaphysical narrative based around mad Russian mystic Rasputin, astral travel and allegorical tributes drummer Brann Dailor’s late sister is matched by a set of songs that took the band deep into progressive metal waters.
+A metaphysical narrative based around mad Russian mystic Rasputin, astral travel and allegorical tributes to drummer Brann Dailor’s late sister is matched by a set of songs that took the band deep into progressive metal waters.
 Pulling out individual songs is a pointless exercise, given that Crack the Skye works best as one singular piece.
-But if you want an idea of why this record is considered such a landmark then head straight for the magnificet, 13-minute The Last Baron should give you some idea.
+But if you want an idea of why this record is considered such a landmark then heading straight for the magnificent, 13-minute The Last Baron should give you some idea.
+The fact the band somehow managed to bury such high-falutin' concepts amidst their (then) most accessible record to date remains testament to just how insanely talented they are as songwriters.

 1. Leviathan (2004)